input-output-hk/partner-chains/docs/intro.md

     --token <TOKEN>
 ```

+This command sets up the on-chain token reserve and transfers initial tokens into it.
+`TOKEN` should be of the format `<policy id>.<asset name>` and point to the native token of the Partner Chain.
+`TOTAL_ACCRUED_FUNCTION_SCRIPT_HASH` should be the script hash of the function used to determine
+the number of releasable tokens.
+Consult the smart contracts documentation for details.

 ###### deposit

-Deposits tokens from payment key wallt to the reserve
+Deposits tokens from payment key wallet to the reserve

 ```shell
 $ pc-node smart-contracts deposit
     --payment-key-file <PAYMENT_KEY_FILE>
     --genesis-utxo <GENESIS_UTXO>
     --amount <AMOUNT>
 ```

+This transaction can be submitted by any wallet to transfer more tokens into the reserve.

 ###### update-settings

-Update reserve management
+Update the reserve settings.

 ```shell
 $ pc-node smart-contracts reserve update-settings
     --payment-key-file <PAYMENT_KEY_FILE>
     --genesis-utxo <GENESIS_UTXO>
     --total-accrued-function-script-hash <TOTAL_ACCRUED_FUNCTION_SCRIPT_HASH>
 ```

+Currently only the `total-accrued` function can be changed.

 ###### handover

-Releases all the remaining funds from the reserve to the illiquid supply
+Releases all the remaining funds from the reserve to the illiquid supply.

 ```shell
 $ pc-node smart-contracts reserve
     --payment-key-file <PAYMENT_KEY_FILE>
     --genesis-utxo <GENESIS_UTXO>
 ```

+This action is meant to be performed at the end of the reserve's lifecycle to move all remaining
+funds to the Partner Chain.

 ###### release

-Releases funds from the reserve to the illiquid supply
+Releases funds from the reserve to the illiquid supply.

 ```shell
 $ pc-node smart-contracts reserve release
     --payment-key-file <PAYMENT_KEY_FILE>